-Because I am a massive Harry Potter fan and still didn’t score any tickets to Harry Potter and the Cursed Child theatre play, I had signed up to a couple of newsletters in the hopes that somehow the stars would align and I would visit while new tickets were released.
+Because I am a massive Harry Potter fan (I even made Harry Potter videos) and still didn’t score any tickets to Harry Potter and the Cursed Child theatre play, I had signed up to a couple of newsletters in the hopes that somehow the stars would align and I would visit while new tickets were released.
 (There are a few releases throughout the year but it’s always around three months in advance.)

 As an added bonus, I was alerted of new shows and deals.
 It’s also worth signing up to the individual theatres free mailing lists.